jamietre/iter8/README.md

 // [['foo', 'bar'], ['fizz', 'buzz]]
 ```

-The default behavior is to enumerate own properties as well as the prototype chain.
+The default behavior is to enumerate own properties as well as the prototype chain. `constructor` is always ignored.

-Key/value pairs make for easy interop with javascript `Map` objects, too:
+Key-value pairs make for easy interop with javascript `Map` objects, too:

 ```Javascript
 let obj = iter({ foo: 'bar', fizz: 'buzz'}).as(Map);